Epinova/EpinovaAzureToolBucket-psmodule/README.md

 ```

 ### ResourceGroupLocation
 The location where the resource group should be hosted.
 Default = "westeurope".
-You can get a complete list of location by using "Get-AzureRmLocation |Format-Table".
+You can get a complete list of location by using ```Get-AzureRmLocation |Format-Table```.

 ### ArmTemplateUri
 The location where we can find your custom ARM template to use in this script.
-Default = https://raw.githubusercontent.com/ovelartelius/epinova-arm-templates/main/epinova-azure-episerver-cms.json
+Default = https://raw.githubusercontent.com/Epinova/EpinovaAzureToolBucket-psmodule/main/ArmTemplates/epinova-azure-basic-episerver-cms.json
+If you don´t want to use the Epinova ARM template that is used by default, you can always take a copy of the https://raw.githubusercontent.com/Epinova/EpinovaAzureToolBucket-psmodule/main/ArmTemplates/epinova-azure-basic-episerver-cms.json and make your own ARM template.
+You can now specify your own ARM template when execute ```New-EpiserverCmsResourceGroup``` with the parameter: ```-ArmTemplateUri = 'https://raw.githubusercontent.com/yourrepository/arm-templates/main/azure-episerver-cms.json'```

 ## Examples
 ### Example 1